sebastian-lerner/nodejs-circleci-runner/aws_config/readme.md

 ## Monitoring

 You can use the `Monitor` tab in Lambda to ensure your function is running to the schedule you have set.

+## Using the Runner

+To use this runner to run CircleCI jobs, you must add it to your [CircleCI configuration](https://circleci.com/docs/2.0/configuration-reference/#self-hosted-runner).

+You can see the `.circleci/config.yml` file in this repository for an example of this.